 The more time consuming slow requests (slow-requests folder).
 Is there any deadlock record (deadlock folder)?

-Is there any memory exceptions master node in the dmeg (nodes/master/dmesg.txt file) or jenkins logs (nodes/master/logs folder)?
+Is there any memory exceptions controller node in the dmeg (nodes/master/dmesg.txt file) or jenkins logs (nodes/master/logs folder)?

 From the infrastructure to the application level: